cececlar/sentify/README.md

 ## Description

+The Google Cloud Natural Language API offers developers a machine learning model for natural language processing in the form of a REST API.
+Natural language processing is a field at the intersection of linguistics, computer science, and artificial intelligence.
+The goal of natural language processing is to program computers so that they have the ability to comprehend human speech.
+Examples of this technology that are used frequently in daily life include Siri/Alexa, predictive text in text messaging, auto-correct, and the syntax highlighting of word processing platforms like Google Docs when spelling or grammatical errors are detected.

 This application processes text input by the Natural Language API and data points are provided for the sentiment and the magnitude of sentiment expressed in the text.

 The **sentiment** score of a text is represented as a number between -1 and 1.
 A sentiment score between -1 and -0.25 is classified as negative, -0.24 to 0.25 is classified as neutral, and 0.26 to to 1 is considered positive.